opencv/opencv/modules/gpu/doc/feature_detection_and_description.rst

     :param trainDescs: Training set of descriptors.
 It is not added to train descriptors collection stored in the class object.

-    :param trainIdx: ``trainIdx.at<int>(i, j)`` is the index of j-th training descriptor which is close enough to i-th query descriptor.
+    :param trainIdx: ``trainIdx.at<int>(i, j)`` , the index of j-th training descriptor which is close enough to i-th query descriptor.
 If ``trainIdx`` is empty, it is created with the size ``queryDescs.rows x trainDescs.rows``.
 When the matrix is pre-allocated, it can have less than ``trainDescs.rows`` columns.
-Then the function will return as many matches for each query descriptors as fit into the matrix.
+Then, the function returns as many matches for each query descriptor as fit into the matrix.

-    :param nMatches: ``nMatches.at<unsigned int>(0, i)`` contains the number of matching descriptors for the i-th query descriptor.
-The value can be larger than ``trainIdx.cols`` - it means that the function could not store all the matches since it did not have enough memory.
+    :param nMatches: ``nMatches.at<unsigned int>(0, i)`` containing the number of matching descriptors for the i-th query descriptor.
+The value can be larger than ``trainIdx.cols`` , which means that the function could not store all the matches since it does not have enough memory.

     :param distance: ``distance.at<int>(i, j)`` Distance between the j-th match for the j-th query descriptor and this very query descriptor.
 The matrix has the ``CV_32FC1`` type and the same size as ``trainIdx``.